Quick Links to FAQ Answers:

 Please remember that all content on this site, including original images and writings, is protected by copyright.
 Quoting small portions of my writing on your site is fine, but reproduction of entire posts or substantial portions of them without permission isn’t.
 Interested in re-publication rights?
 Contact me and let’s talk!

 Maybe?
-I do very few guest posts, and generally I solicit them from the authors.
+I do very, very few guest posts, and generally I solicit them from the authors.
 While I am willing to consider commercial-free guest posts from passionate, authentic gardeners or homesteaders, the topic has to be spot-on for the Northwest Edible audience and of an appropriate tone, length and style.
 Typically, my guest posts come from other bloggers who are already part of this community.